browniebroke/browniebroke.com/src/posts/2020-10-18-migrating-project-to-poetry/index.md

 ## Verdict

 Did Poetry deliver on its ambitious tagline?
 I think so, I was really impressed by the developer experience of Poetry, its CLI is really nice, and I hit little issues on the way.
 Overall the migration was not too difficult, you can check the [pull request] on Github.
-I'm going to wait a bit to see how this works with updates and I might migrate other of my projects soon.
+I feel like there are quite a few features I just scratched the surface (like multi-environments).
+I'm going to wait a bit to see how this works in the longer run, but I think I'll migrate my other projects soon.

 [poetry]: https://python-poetry.org/
 [pendulum]: https://pendulum.eustace.io/